 - Water from dryers

 - Water introduced by wet scrubbers

-- Water Introduced for gas cooling prior to an electrostatic precipitator or other control device
+Water Introduced for gas cooling prior to an electrostatic precipitation or other control device

 - Water used to control the temperature of chemical reactions (cooling water)

 If water is present in the plume, data from a sling psychrometer, which can be used to determine the relative humidity, in combination with the moisture content and temperature of the effluent gas can be used to predict whether the formation of a steam plume is probable .